lin-123/Javascript/README.upstream.md

 ## Semicolons

-  <a name="semicolons--required"></a><a name="21.1"></a>
+  <a name="semicolons--required"></a><a name="20.1"></a>
   - [21.1](#semicolons--required) **Yup.** eslint: [`semi`](https://eslint.org/docs/rules/semi.html)

     > Why?
-When JavaScript encounters a line break without a semicolon, it uses a set of rules called [Automatic Semicolon Insertion](https://tc39.github.io/ecma262/#sec-automatic-semicolon-insertion) to determine whether or not it should regard that line break as the end of a statement, and (as the name implies) place a semicolon into your code before the line break if it thinks so.
+When JavaScript encounters a line break without a semicolon, it uses a set of rules called [Automatic Semicolon Insertion](https://tc39.github.io/ecma262/#sec-automatic-semicolon-insertion) to determine whether it should regard that line break as the end of a statement, and (as the name implies) place a semicolon into your code before the line break if it thinks so.
 ASI contains a few eccentric behaviors, though, and your code will break if JavaScript misinterprets your line break.
 These rules will become more complicated as new features become a part of JavaScript.
 Explicitly terminating your statements and configuring your linter to catch missing semicolons will help prevent you from encountering issues.

     ```javascript
     // bad - raises exception
     const luke = {}
     const leia = {}
-    [luke, leia].forEach(jedi => jedi.father = 'vader')
+    [luke, leia].forEach((jedi) => jedi.father = 'vader')

     // bad - raises exception
     const reaction = "No!
 That’s impossible!"